-The value of total inventories consisting of raw materials, work in progress and finished goods were Rs.
-7779 lakhs which worked out 21.59% (previous year 14.52%) of sales turnover.
-As on 31.03.2019, debtors were Rs.
-10838 lakhs which was equivalent to 110 days of sales.
+The value of total inventories consisting of raw materials, Work in Progress and Finished Goods were Rs.
+5566 lakhs which worked out to 12.73% (previous year 21.59%) of sales turnover.
+As on 31.03.2020, debtors were Rs.
+14922 lakhs which was equivalent to 125 days of sales.

-14. PERFORMANCE AGAINST MEMORANDUM OF UNDERSTANDING:
+14. PERFORMANCE AGAINST MEMORANDUM OF UNDERSTANDING

 The Company signs a Memorandum of Understanding (MoU) every year.
-The Company's performance under the MoU, for the year 2018-19, based on internal evaluation, is "Good".
-The MoU for 2019-20 is signed as per Government of India directions.
+The Company's performance under the MoU, for the year 2019-20, based on internal evaluation, is "Very Good".

-15. CONTRIBUTION TO PUBLIC EXCHEOUER
+15. CONTRIBUTION TO PUBLIC EXCHEQUER

 Your Company has contributed a sum of Rs.
-7370 lakhs (previous year Rs.
-6269 lakhs) to the exchequer of Central and State Governments by way of Income Tax, Customs Duty, GST etc.
+8190 lakhs (previous year Rs.
+7370 lakhs) to the exchequer of Central and State Governments by way of Income Tax, Customs Duty, GST etc.

-16. ENCOURAGEMENT TO MEDIUM, SMALL ENTERPRISES
+16. ENCOURAGEMENT TO MICRO, SMALL ENTERPRISES

-Government of India vide Order No. S.O.581(6) dated 23.03.2012 and 14.11.2018 has notified a new Public Procurement Policy for Micro, Small Enterprises.
-As per the Order, minimum 25% of total annual purchases has to be procured from MSEs including reservation of 20% to units owned by Scheduled Caste /Scheduled Tribe Entrepreneurs.
-Your Company has procured goods from Micro, Small Enterprises during 2018-19 to the extent of Rs.
-3378 lakhs.
+Government of India vide Order No. S.O.581(6) dated 23.03.2012 and S.O. dated 14.11.2018 has notified a new Public Procurement Policy for Micro and Small Enterprises.
+As per the Order, minimum 25% of total annual purchases has to be procured from MSEs including reservation of 20% to units owned by Scheduled Caste/Scheduled Tribe Entrepreneurs.
+Your Company has procured goods from Micro, Small Enterprises during 2019-20 to the extent of Rs.
+3591 lakhs.